Mediterranean Salad with Purslane and Mint

 More Interesting Recipes with Purslane or Sumac:

-Mediterranean Salad Dressing ~ Kalyn’s Kitchen
+- Mediterranean Salad Dressing ~ Kalyn’s Kitchen

-Purslane Salad with Yogurt ~ Almost Turkish Recipes
+- Purslane Salad with Yogurt ~ Almost Turkish Recipes

-Fattoush Lebanese Salad ~ Kalyn’s Kitchen
+- Fattoush Lebanese Salad ~ Kalyn’s Kitchen

-Purslane Chimichurri ~ From a Chef’s Kitchen
+- Purslane Chimichurri ~ From a Chef’s Kitchen

-Mediterranean Spinach Salad ~ Kalyn’s Kitchen
+- Mediterranean Spinach Salad ~ Kalynโs Kitchen

-Mediterranean Lettuce Salad with Purslane and Mint
+Purslane Salad with Lettuce, Tomatoes, Cucumbers, and Mint

 Ingredients